 Busch Gardens' zookeepers contribute to the study by monitoring the park's herd and sharing data with field scientists in Africa via the Internet.
 Long-term observations by Busch Gardens' zoo keepers significantly contributed to the design of a chart used to forecast the age and weight of this species based on the length and twists of their horns and size and shape of their bodies.
 Project Director Paul Elkin recently visited Busch Gardens to assist zookeepers in conducting infrared tests to better observe this elusive species at night.
 Busch Gardens is in the process of designing a program to send a zookeeper working with the park's herd in Africa to participate in the Nouabale-Ndoki field study.

-In a cooperative effort with other AZA (American Association of Zoos and Aquariums) institutions, Busch Gardens closely manages bongo populations through a program called the Species Survival Plan (SSP), which works to improve the genetic diversity of managed animal populations.
-Busch Gardens currently has 30 SSP animals.
+In a cooperative effort with other AZA (Association of Zoos and Aquariums) institutions, Busch Gardens closely manages bongo populations through a program called the Species Survival Plan (SSP), which works to improve the genetic diversity of managed animal populations.

 Estes, Richard D. The Behavior Guide to African Mammals: Including Hoofed Mammals, Carnivores, Primates.
 Berkeley and Los Angeles: University of California Press., 1991.